Chapter 1. About the Fuse Tooling Tutorials

 About the resource files

 Each tutorial builds upon the previous one.
 The code generated by one tutorial is the starting point for the next tutorial so that you can complete the tutorials in sequence.
-Alternately, after you complete the first tutorial, you can do any other tutorial out of sequence by using the provided resource files.
+Alternately, after you complete the first tutorial, you can do any other tutorial out of sequence by using one of the provided context files as a starting point.

 The tutorials rely on resource files provided in the